Bystander Intervention Program for Faculty & Staff

 It teaches bystanders how to safely intervene in situations where an incident may be occurring or where there may be risk.

-Research-Informed, Highly customized, Evidence-based prevention – AN OVERVIEW
+Research-Informed, Highly customized, Evidence-based prevention – An Overview

-Our interactive program allows faculty and staff members to develop and practice bystander intervention prevention skills in-person or through an eLearning module.
 Our program approaches all community members as potential bystanders or witnesses to risky situations and teaches prosocial (positive, appropriate, and safe) ways to prevent or intervene.
-The programs can be modified to reflect the culture and demographics of your participants and campus.
-Customize the curriculum to meet the specific needs of your audience!
+We partner with you so that the programs are customized to reflect the culture and demographics of your participants and campus.

 Why Faculty & Staff Require a Different Approach to Bystander Intervention